-Vaccinating Pregnant Dogs or Cats – Don't Do It!Last updated: August 02, 2016
+Vaccinating Pregnant Dogs or Cats – Don't Do It!Last updated: February 07, 2022 by Marty Greer, Doctor of Veterinary Medicine

-When working with pregnant moms or moms that we are trying to get pregnant, it is all about getting the mom as healthy as possible because she is the incubator for the embryo.
+When working with pregnant dogs, queens or females that we are trying to get pregnant, it is all about getting the mom as healthy as possible because she is the incubator for the embryo.

 Why We Don't VaccinateWhen a mom is pregnant and especially during the first half of pregnancy, inflammation of any kind has been shown to decrease the number of embryos carried to term.
 Inflammation can prevent implantation or disrupt the placenta, causing embryo death or failure.
 Days 18 to 25 are most important but inflammation at any time during the first 30 days can cause trouble.